Artist Residency information

 2025 Artist in Residence Lindsey Peck Scherloum will engage the public in the making of a collective Monument to interconnection, each person creating a small figure out of clay gathered from earth that surrounds Slippery Rock Creek.
 The audience will be prompted to consider their relationship to the Creek, to their community, and to write or think a small prayer for our future, message of appreciation to the water, or statement of intention as they create.
 The figures will be collected and assembled among the springs and running water that feed Slippery Rock Creek at Misty Hollow, eroding over time into the water and the creek and washing into it the meaning each has been imbued by its creator.
 Lindsey will provide 4-5 event based activities open to the public.

-Upcoming Event
+Recent Event

 November 23, 2025 12:30pm-2pm Fern Moss Flotilla: A Monument to Interconnection at Misty Hollow Residency (free) RSVP ONLY Event link